Three key questions: Which of UW’s spring newcomers will make an immediate impact this fall?

 As a true freshman at Texas Tech in 2020, the 6-2, 190-pound wideout posted 28 catches, 264 receiving yards and two touchdowns — recording at least one reception in all 10 games.
 He arrives in Seattle with proven production and a full four seasons of eligibility.

-For UW, the loss of Puka Nacua in particular may be difficult to overcome.
-But Polk — as well as senior Terrell Bynum, sophomore Taj Davis and redshirt freshmen Rome Odunze, Jalen McMillan and Sawyer Racanelli — still combine to form a talented wide receiver room at Washington this spring.
+For UW, the loss of Puka Nacua in particular might be difficult to overcome.
+But Polk — as well as senior Terrell Bynum, sophomore Taj Davis and redshirt freshmen Rome Odunze, Jalen McMillan and Sawyer Racanelli — still combine to form a talented wide-receiver room at Washington this spring.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.